-The interviewers not only gauge your technical skills but they also see how you can dwell in the company culture.
-While preparing for the walk in interview, find a common interest and share your ideas on the same.
+The interviewers not only gauge your technical skills but also see how you can dwell in the company culture.
+While preparing for the walk-in interview, find a common interest and share your ideas on the same.

 7. Confidence is the Key

 Your body language speaks louder than words.
-It is expected from you to get a little nervous before the walk in interview, but ensure that it does not affect your interview.
+It is expected of you to get a little nervous before the walk-in interview, but ensure that it does not affect your interview.
 Below are the tips on how to stay calm and confident:

 - Be Optimistic

 - Don’t Be Nervous

 - Take a Pause and Don’t Ramble